explodingdigg/bitchbotpriv/README.md

-# Bitch Bot
+# Bitch Bot (for synapse beta)
-made by nate, json, and bitch with <3
+Made by nate, and bitch